-- ❖ Target resource attributes enable the receiver to accurately identify the remote resource, it's content type and size; - Content attributes enable the processor to distinguish the different business purposes of the content using @rendition; - Content Characteristics contain technical metadata such as dimensions, colour values and resolution.
+- Target resource attributes enable the receiver to accurately identify the remote resource, it's content type and size; - Content attributes enable the processor to distinguish the different business purposes of the content using @rendition; - Content Characteristics contain technical metadata such as dimensions, colour values and resolution.

 Frequently used attributes from these groups are described below, but note that the NewsML-G2 XML structure that delimits the groups may not be visible in all XML editors.
-For a detailed description of these attribute groups, see the NewsML-G2 Specification (link provided at the end of this Guide).
+For details of these attribute groups, see the NewsML-G2 Specification, which can be downloaded from www.newsml-g2.org/spec..